-Risk Assessment: School operation from 1 September 2020 Issue 1.0
+Risk Assessment: School operation from 1 November 2020 Issue 2.0 30/10/20 Page 19 of 45

+Screens have been fitted to teacher desks where a 2m gap cannot be maintained.
 Different groups will be kept apart where possible and pupils will be encouraged to keep their distance within groups.
 Sharing social spaces and rooms will be avoided where possible.
 We have advised staff of the strong public health advice that secondary school staff maintain distance from their pupils, staying at the front of their class and away from their colleagues where possible.
 Ideally this should be at a 2m distance.
 We will minimise mixing for arrival, lunchtime, breaks and departure.
-While in general groups should be kept apart, brief, transitory contact, such as passing in a corridor, is low risk Where there is to be rotation of rooms e.g.: use of a science lab for different groups of pupils, all resources and the room will be cleaned thoroughly between groups.
-We are referring to CLEAPSS (Consortium of Local Education Authorities for the Provision of Science Services) / afPE (Association for Physical Education) guidance available for specialist areas.
+While in general groups should be kept apart, brief, transitory contact, such as passing in a corridor, is low risk We are referring to CLEAPSS (Consortium of Local Education Authorities for the Provision of Science Services) / afPE (Association for Physical Education) guidance available for specialist areas.